We accept PayPal, Visa & Mastercard

 |

-The Learned Ladies (English language version of Les
+Learned Ladies (English language version of Les Femmes

-who, in order to marry, must successfully navigate Henriette's
+to marry, must successfully navigate Henriette's demanding and

-demanding and overeducated family.
-With the help of Henriette's
+overeducated family.
+With the help of Henriette's father and uncle,

-father and uncle, along with a host of saucy servants who favour
+along with a host of saucy servants who favour the

 zany web of love stories, farcical romps and battle of the sexes